Policy Issues

 For hundreds of years, museums have held objects in the public trust.
 Today, American museums preserve and protect more than a billion objects.
 Sometimes they face questions related to: historic artifacts; ownership; Nazi-era assets; sacred objects; human remains; the loan, sale or donation of objects; or their diligence in probing the history of such objects.
 The museum field takes these concerns very seriously.
 Since 1925, the museum field has been actively working to ensure that museums adhere to rigorous ethical standards.
 The American museum community is committed to continually identifying and achieving the highest standard of legal and ethical policies and practices.
 In October of 2022, AAM announced a multi-year initiative to transform the standards that guide best practices and accreditation for museums.
 New requirements will focus on including diversity, equity, accessibility, and inclusion (DEAI) practices that are critical for the future vitality and sustainability of the museum field and essential to meet the evolving needs of the public, and a revised AAM Code of Ethics.

-» Learn more about this issue or access an Ethics and Best Practices in Museums printable PDF.
+» Learn more on the Ethics and Best Practices issue page.

 There are several other issues that AAM cares deeply about.
 Learn more about some of these additional issues.